purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

 $\mathbf{u}$) from that point is given by the directional derivative, which is the dot product of the gradient and $u$.
 Mathematically, it's expressed as $\nabla f \cdot \mathbf{u}$

+The gradient vector's direction corresponds to the direction in which the function experiences the greatest increase.
+The focus here is on the maximum positive change, not the absolute change.
+The gradient does not point in the direction of the steepest descent (which would be the maximum absolute rate of change if considering both increases and decreases).

+ When the unit vector $u$ is aligned with the gradient vector $\nabla f$, the dot product $\nabla f \cdot \mathbf{u}$ will definitely be a positive value, and it will be maximized.